fern-demo/akamai-config/fern/markdown-content/v1/Welcome/welcome-to-edgeworkers.md

 ---
-title: "Welcome to EdgeWorkers"
+title: Welcome to EdgeWorkers
-slug: "welcome-to-edgeworkers"
+slug: welcome-to-edgeworkers
-description: "Use Akamai's EdgeWorkers service to deploy JavaScript functions at the edge and create customized experiences for your website visitors."
+description: Use Akamai's EdgeWorkers service to deploy JavaScript functions at the edge and create customized experiences for your website visitors.
 ---

+The quick brown fox jumped...

+> It is what it is.

+1. Step 1

+2. Step 2

-Use the EdgeWorkers service to deploy JavaScript functions at the edge to create customized experiences for your website visitors.
+3. Use the EdgeWorkers service to deploy JavaScript functions at the edge to create customized experiences for your website visitors.

 > 📘 To see live examples in action and to view the underlying code, go to the [Akamai Edge Compute demo site](https://www.edgecompute.live/).